MentorEmbedded/advancedlinuxprogramming/README.md

 ## About This Repository

 Most of the content resides in the gh-pages branch.
-This master branch contains a README file and a LICENSE file.
+The master branch contains a README file and a LICENSE file.

 ## About Advanced Linux Programming